techgraphics/techgraphics.github.io/_skills/php-language.md

 ---
 title: PHP Language
-description: A server-side scripting language designed for web development but also used as a general-purpose programming language
+description: A server-side scripting language designed for web development but also used as a general-purpose programming language.
-proficiency: Beginner
+proficiency: 4
-type: subcategory
+parentCategory: Scripting Language
-category: Scripting Language
+categoryLevel: 1
 tags:
   - cgi
   - php